douglasgreen/outlines/computing/programming_languages/php.en.md

         -   In MySQLi: `$conn->close();`
         -   In PDO: `$conn = null;`

 Integration of PHP with MySQL enables the development of applications that can interact with a database to store, update, and retrieve data.
 This integration is the backbone of many content management systems, e-commerce sites, and other web applications.
 Proper handling of database connections and operations is crucial for the security and performance of these applications.

 ## Advanced MySQL Techniques

-### Advanced MySQL Techniques in PHP

 When working with PHP and MySQL, advancing beyond basic CRUD (Create, Read, Update, Delete) operations allows for more complex and efficient data manipulation and retrieval.
 This involves writing advanced SQL queries and leveraging the capabilities of MySQLi and PDO (PHP Data Objects) for secure and effective database interactions.

-#### Advanced SQL Queries
+### Advanced SQL Queries

 1.  **Join Operations**: